fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 };
 ```

-With small tweaks on types, the  readily made component <i>SelectField</i> can be used for the heath check rating.
+With small tweaks on types, the readily made component <i>SelectField</i> can be used for the health check rating.

-#### 9.25: patientor, step10
+#### 9.25: Patientor, step10

 Extend your solution so that it displays an error message if some required values are missing or formatted incorrectly.

-#### 9.26: patientor, step11
+#### 9.26: Patientor, step11

 Extend your solution so that it supports <i>two</i> entry types and displays an error message if some required values are missing or formatted incorrectly.
-You do not need to care about the possible errors in the server's response.
+You do not need to care about possible errors in the server's response.

 The easiest but surely not the most elegant way to do this exercise is to have a separate form for each different entry type.
 Getting the types to work properly might be a slight challenge if you use just a single form.

-Note that that if you need alter the shown form based on user selections, you can access the form values using the parameter _values_ of the rendering function:
+Note that if you need to alter the shown form based on user selections, you can access the form values using the parameter _values_ of the rendering function:

 ```js
 <Formik